Are you eager to enhance the bond with your horse and take your relationship to the next level?

 Being able to walk together shows you have a connection with your horse.
 He wants to be there next to you.

-If the answer to this first one is yes then it’s time to ask another question…
+If the answer to this first one is yes, then it’s time to ask another question…

-Here we are asking the same question, just stepping it up a little.
+Here we are, asking the same question, just stepping it up a little.

-Set up a course with what you have on hand, cones, jump rails, logs, then guide them through it.
+Set up a course with what you have on hand… cones, jump rails, logs, then guide them through it.

 Can you walk between these two narrow posts?
-When we get to the end can you turn on your hindquarters?
+When we get to the end, can you turn on your hindquarters?
 How about forequarters?
 Are you capable of more?

 Then try to challenge yourself further.
 Can you make it twenty?
 Can you walk a circle around him?
 Can you call him to you?

-We are going to find something that he is uncomfortable with.
+We are going to find something that he is uncomfortable around.
 Balloons, tarps, and mailboxes are good, safe options.
 Practicing all the steps you have worked on up to now – a loose lead – a willingness to let you move his body – ask gently for him to approach the scary thing.
 It is important never to force.
 We need to let it be up to him.